 Pennsylvania is the perfect place to do some winter fishing.
-This is especially true in the Laurel Highlands area of Pennsylvania where there are many beautiful places to fish through the year.
+This is especially true in Pennsylvania's Laurel Highlands, where there are many beautiful places to fish throughout the year.
 Winter fishing is obviously different from summer fishing, so here are some tips for having a successful trip.

 Decide what type of fish you want

-Fishers need to know what type of fish they are looking for and make sure they're at the right body of water for their preference.
-During winter freshwater fish species tend to group up more, so this can actually be the ideal time of year for catching these types of fish.
+Fishers need to know what type of fish they are looking for and make sure they are at the right body of water for their preference.
+During winter, freshwater fish species tend to group up more, so this can actually be the ideal time of year for catching these types of fish.

-There are over 100 bodies of water to fish at in the Laurel Highlands area, so getting to know which fish populate which bodies of water makes for a more efficient trip.
+There are more than 100 bodies of water to fish at in the Laurel Highlands area, so getting to know which fish populate certain bodies of water makes for a more efficient trip.

 Time the trip appropriately